Hamlin, New York

 Hamlin is a town in Monroe County, New York, United States.
-The population was 9,045 at the 2010 census.

-The Town of Hamlin is in the northwestern part of the county and is the second largest town in area in the county.
+The population was 8,725 at the 2020 census, down from 9,045 in 2010.
+The town is in the northwestern part of the county and is the second-largest town in area in the county.

 History

-The Town of Hamlin was created as the "Town of Union," but was renamed in 1861 as the Town of Hamlin in honor of Abraham Lincoln's first vice president Hannibal Hamlin.
+The town of Hamlin was created as the town of Union, and was renamed in 1861 as Hamlin in honor of Abraham Lincoln's first vice president, Hannibal Hamlin.

 Hamlin was initially a part of the town of Northampton.
-The town of Murray split from Northampton in 1807, and split again into Union and Clarkson on December 14, 1852.
+The town of Murray was split from Northampton in 1807, and was split again into Union and Clarkson on December 14, 1852.

 The North Star School District No. 11 was listed on the National Register of Historic Places in 2014.